Megh-Dave/portfolio/README.md

 My experience spans across industries, equipping me with a unique perspective on market trends and technological solutions.

 ## Key Areas of Expertise:
-My expertise lies in transforming complex data into actionable insights, with a focus on:
 - Data Analytics and Visualization
 - Machine Learning and Predictive Modeling
 - Big Data Processing and Analysis